tbrowder/Draw2D-Furniture/README.md

 * other special shapes:
     * rectangle with rounded corners [arcs of circles]
     * rectangle with one or more sides having arcs of ellipses
+* furniture 'overlay' so that drawers, doors, pulls, and other furniture features can be shown

 ## Additional dependencies